-If you have a concern about any aspect of this study, you should ask to speak with your healthcare practitioner (e.g. Nurse or Doctor) or other healthcare professional who will do their best to answer your questions.
+If you have a concern about any aspect of this study, you should ask to speak with the patient's healthcare practitioner (e.g. Nurse or Doctor) or other healthcare professional who will do their best to answer your questions.
 If you remain unhappy and wish to complain formally, you can do this through the NHS Complaints Procedure.
-In the unlikely event that you think you have been harmed by taking part in this study, there are no additional compensation arrangements.
-Details about complaints procedures can be obtained from your healthcare practitioner or PALs (Patient Advice and Liaison Services).
+In the unlikely event that you think the patient has been harmed by taking part in this study, there are no additional compensation arrangements.
+Details about complaints procedures can be obtained from the patient's healthcare practitioner, or PALs (Patient Advice and Liaison Services).

-Will my taking part be kept confidential?
+Will taking part be kept confidential?

 Yes.
-All information which would be collected about you during the course of the study will be kept strictly confidential.
-We will follow ethical and legal practice and all information about you will be handled in confidence.
+All information which would be collected about the patient during the course of the study will be kept strictly confidential.
+We will follow ethical and legal practice and all information about the patient will be handled in confidence.
 No names or details that would identify specific people from this study will be included in any reports, presentations or papers (published in a medical journal), or further healthcare and/or medical research.

-Involvement of your General Practitioner (GP) / Other Healthcare Practitioner
+Involvement of the patient's General Practitioner (GP) / Other Healthcare Practitioner

-Your GP will be informed that you are participating in this study.
-If you are under the care of a Hospital consultant (inpatients only), they will also be informed of your participation.
+The patient's GP will be informed that they are participating in this study.
+If the patient is under the care of a Hospital consultant (inpatients only), they will also be informed of the patient's participation.

 This completes Part 1 of the Information Sheet.
-If the Information in Part 1 has interested you and you are considering participation, please continue to read the additional information in Part 2 before making any decision.
+If the Information in Part 1 has interested you and you are considering agreeing to the patient participating, please continue to read the additional information in Part 2 before making any decision.